Christian state: History

 As a Christian state, Armenia "embraced Christianity as the religion of the King, the nobles, and the people".
 In 326, according to official tradition of the Georgian Orthodox Church, following the conversion of Mirian and Nana, the country of Georgia became a Christian state, the Emperor Constantine the Great sending clerics for baptising people.
 In the 4th century, in the Kingdom of Aksum, after Ezana's conversion to the faith, this empire also became a Christian state.

 In the Middle Ages, efforts were made in order to establish a Pan-Christianity state by uniting the countries within Christendom.
 Christian nationalism played a role in this era in which Christians felt the impulse to also recover those territories in which Christianity historically flourished, such as the Holy Land and North Africa.

 The First Great Awakening, American Revolution, and Second Great Awakening caused two rounds of disestablishment among the states of the new United States, from 1776 to 1833.

 Modern era

 Countries with Christianity as their state religion are in blue.

 Argentina

 Article 2 of the Constitution of Argentina explicitly states that "the Federal Government supports the Roman Catholic Apostolic Faith" and Article 14 guarantees freedom of religion.
 Although it enforces neither an official nor a state faith, it gives Catholic Christianity a preferential status.
 Before its 1994 amendment, the Constitution stated that the President of the Republic must be a Roman Catholic.

 Armenia

-In Armenia Christianity is the state religion and the Armenian Apostolic Church is the national church.
+In Armenia, Christianity is the most adhered religion, it has massive significance, but it is not the state religion.
+The Armenian Apostolic Church is the national church, it has long kept the Armenian identity alive under various Empires.
 Armenia is the first country which recognised Christianity as a state religion.